Make paper dog or puppy boxes for fun! These make great gifts, too!

 As I mentioned recently, I’ve adopted a new rescue puppy!
 So it’s no surprise that I’ve got dogs and puppies on my mind.
 In addition to making a DIY pet gate, I came up with a way to make paper dog boxes with my Cricut!

-I’ve designed three variations: one that looks like my two-month-old Border Collie puppy, one that looks like my 3-year-old Golden Retriever mix dog, and one that looks like my Alaskan Malamute gone these 14 years now.
+I’ve designed three variations: one that looks like my 2-month-old Border Collie puppy, one that looks like my 3-year-old Golden Retriever mix dog, and one that looks like my Alaskan Malamute gone these 14 years now.
 But you can make yours any way you want.

 Here’s my little Chloe with her paper dog!

 My Hunter, a Golden Retriever/Lab rescue, with his paper dog…

 And my Kippi with the Alaskan Malamute paper dog.